 The City works with a contractor to implement and regulate the FOG Control Program.
 Part of that program includes Best Management Practices, and outreach materials.
 A copy of all materials presented to Food Service Establishments is included below.

-For any additional information or questions regarding the FOG Control Program please contact the Utilities Manager, Casey Parks.
+For any additional information or questions regarding the FOG Control Program please contact the Utilities Superintendent, Casey Parks.
 949-718-3477

 FOG Control Best Management Practices Binder

 - Newport Beach Municipal Code 14-30 FOG Control

 - Kitchen BMP Training Guide

 - FOG Control Video - The Drain is Not a Dump English (youtube)

 - FOG Control Video - The Drain is Not a Dump_ Spanish (outside agency page)

 - FOG Control Video - The Drain is Not a Dump _ Mandarin (outside agency page)